ARM-software/arm-trusted-firmware/docs/user-guide.md

 ### Running on the AEMv8 Base FVP with reset to BL1 entrypoint

-The following `FVP_Base_AEMv8A-AEMv8A` parameters should be used to boot Linux with 8 CPUs using the ARM Trusted Firmware.
+The following `FVP_Base_AEMv8A-AEMv8A` parameters should be used to boot Linux with 8 CPUs using the AArch64 build of ARM Trusted Firmware.

     <path-to>/FVP_Base_AEMv8A-AEMv8A                            \
     -C pctl.startup=0.0.0.0                                     \